garrandall/popular-music-data/tracks/post-to-be-omarion-chris-brown-jhene-aiko.md

 She ain't going home where she post to be
 I'm getting money like I'm post to be
 I'm getting money like I'm post to be
-Ooh, all my niggas close to me
+Oh, all my niggas close to me
 And all them other niggas where they post to be
-Ooh, the hoes go for me
+Oh, the hoes go for me
 Have your chick send a pic like pose for me
 That's how it post to be
 That's how it post to be